+Abstract.
 We present a method based on abstract interpretation for verifying secrecy properties of cryptographic protocols.
-Our method allows to verify secrecy properties in a general model allowing an unbounded number of sessions, an unbounded number of principals and an unbounded size of messages.
+Our method allows one to verify secrecy properties in a general model allowing an unbounded number of sessions, an unbounded number of principals, and an unbounded size of messages.
 As abstract domain we use sets of so-called super terms.
-Super terms are obtained by allowing an interpreted constructor, which we denote by Sup, where the meaning of a term Sup(t) is the set of terms that contain t as sub-term.
+Super terms are obtained by allowing an interpreted constructor, which we denote by Sup, where the meaning of a term Sup(t) is the set of terms that contain t as subterm.
 For these terms, we solve a generalized form of the unification problem and introduce a widening operator.

-We implemented a prototype and were able to verify well-known protocols such as for instance Needham-Schroeder-Lowe (0.03 sec), Yahalom (12.67 sec), Otway-Rees (0.01 sec) and Kao-Chow (0.78 sec).
+We implemented a prototype and were able to verify well-known protocols such as, for instance, Needham- Schroeder-Lowe (0.03 s), Yahalom (12.67 s), Otway-Rees (0.01 s), and Kao-Chow (0.78 s).